Sales Terms and Conditions

 Article 5 — Confidentiality

-5.1 Customer shall keep all information in the broadest sense of the word, in connection with the Company or any of the products procured or sold by the Company, which has been brought or come to his knowledge by the Company and/or within the context of the offer and/or the agreement, in strict confidentiality and shall not disclose the same to any third party in any way, unless prior written consent has been granted by Company to disclose any such information.
+5.1 The Customer shall observe confidentiality in the broadest sense of the word, regarding any and all business information relating to the Company or any of the products procured and/or sold by the Company, which has been brought or come to his knowledge by the Company and/or within the context of the offer and/or the agreement, and shall not disclose the same to any third party in any way, unless prior written consent has been granted by the board of directors of the Company to disclose any such information.

 Article 6 — Prices

-6.2 In the event no VAT or other taxes or levies are due because the goods are destined for delivery within the European market, those taxes shall nevertheless be charged, but shall be credited if the Customer proves that a delivery as referred to in this paragraph has indeed taken place.
+6.2 In the event of no Value Added Tax (“B.T.W’ or “VAT”) or other taxes or levies are due because the goods are destined for delivery within the European market, those taxes shall nevertheless be charged but shall be credited if the Customer proves that delivery as referred to in this paragraph has indeed taken place.

-6.4 The Company shall have the right to increase the stated and/or agreed prices in the event of an increase in prices of goods, raw materials or parts to be obtained from third parties, wages, national insurance contributions, freight, insurance premiums or other cost price factors (including changes in foreign exchange) and charges (including import and transit duties).
-In the event that a price increase takes place within three (3) months after the conclusion of the agreement, the Customer who is also a consumer shall be entitled to dissolve the agreement.
+6.4 The Company shall have the right to increase the stated and/or agreed prices in the event of an increase in prices of goods, raw materials, or parts to be obtained from third parties, wages, national insurance contributions, freight, insurance premiums or other cost price factors (including changes in foreign exchange) and charges (including import and transit duties).
+If a price increase occurs within three (3) months after the conclusion of the agreement, the Customer who is also a consumer shall be entitled to dissolve the agreement.

 6.5 In the event that the stated and/or agreed prices are (also) based on restitutions of levies and/or on subsidies, whereas these are not obtained for whatever reason, the Company is entitled to adjust the prices accordingly.